pjcampbe11/SharpML/README.md

 By default, the output will be displayed on screen and saved in ./output/output.txt.
 You can specify another name in settings.txt

-Password Hunting with ML (This blog covers this repo, but is dated)
+Password Hunting with ML (blog covers this repo)
 REF: https://www.atlan.digital/lab/machine-learning-for-red-teams

 Future State: